Package 'arcgeocoder'

 bbox

-A numeric vector of latitude and longitude c(minX, minY, maxX, maxY) that restrict the search area.
+A numeric vector of longitude and latitude values c(minX, minY, maxX, maxY) that restricts the search area.
 See Details.

 name